-What is a Lead Tenant?
+What is a Security Deposit?

 Is my deposit protected?

 Yes, accommod8 is a member of the Tenancy Deposit Scheme (TDS).
 We will register your deposit with the TDS and it will be protected and returned at the end of the tenancy in accordance with their rules.
-Full details of the TDS will be given to you when you sign the tenancy agreement.
+Full details of the TDS will be given to you when you sign the Tenancy Agreement.

 What are my legal obligations on a Joint Tenancy Agreement?